groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/update.md

 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---
 The GroupDocs.Watermark library is also capable of searching the document for any existing text or image watermarks.
 These can be watermarks added by any third-party tool, not only by GroupDocs.Watermark.
+Searching watermarks is possible for some of the supported formats.
+To learn whether it is available for your format, check [Supported formats]({{< ref "watermark/net/getting-started/supported-document-formats.md" >}}).

 Once found you can update those watermarks.

 {{< alert style="info" >}}Updating of watermarks is not allowed in evaluation mode.
 Please set up a license as described in [Licensing and evaluation]({{< ref "watermark/net/getting-started/evaluation-limitations-and-licensing" >}}).{{< /alert >}}